section-engineering-education/engineering-education/content/articles/how-to-run-contentful-cms-as-headless-with-nextjs/index.md

 - On the resulting form, key in a title, key in an excerpt, and key in a description.
 Also, you can choose to add dummy text or not.

 Let us now add the cover image.
-To do so, click on ***Add new media***, give it a title like ***simple cover image*** or something else, By hitting ***Open file selector***, you can upload an image from your computer or upload from different sources listed there.
+To do so, click on ***Add new media***, give it a title like ***simple cover image*** or something else; by hitting ***Open file selector***, you can upload an image from your computer or upload from different sources listed there.
 On selecting a file, hit the ***Publish*** button, which is to the right.
 From there, use the back icon on the top left to navigate back to the initial form.

 Also, remember to add a date, choose the current date.
 Finally, hit the ***Publish*** button to the right.
 You will see a notification message that your blog post was added successfully.
 From there, click on the back icon to the left to go to the Content's page.